 Sara Bon-Harper, Ph.D.

 “I believe Highland’s story is relevant to U.S. history.
 The complexity of individual and family stories can help us understand the world, reveal truths about humanity, and inspire imaginations.
 I welcome your interest in our work and invite you to be a part of history—and the future—at Highland.”

 Sara Bon-Harper has been Executive Director at James Monroe’s Highland since September 2012.
 The research she has directed in that time has transformed the interpretation of the property, and contributes to a new understanding of James Monroe.
 Ms. Bon-Harper previously served as Archaeological Research Manager at Monticello, and has conducted archaeological research and trained students in Europe and North America.
 She has lectured and written on a variety of themes, including the analysis of archaeological data, landscapes of slavery, and the construction of historic narratives.
-She serves on the State Review Board for the Virginia Department of Historic Resources, and on the board of the Presidential Precinct, and is also a Research Professor of Anthropology at William & Mary and a Faculty Affiliate of William & Mary’s Institute for Integrative Conservation (IIC).
+She serves on the board of the Presidential Precinct, and is also a Research Professor of Anthropology at William & Mary and a Faculty Affiliate of William & Mary’s Institute for Integrative Conservation (IIC).
 Ms. Bon-Harper earned a Ph.D. in Anthropology at the University of North Carolina at Chapel Hill and a B.A. in Anthropology and Classics from the University of Arizona.